TOUR A LOCAL DISTILLERY AT EAST LONDON LIQUOR COMPANY

 Those wanting to see up close how the distillery’s own London dry or British wheat vodka are made – or to gain a better understanding of the world of distilling and do some tasting – can book a full distillery tour.
 Visitors can also pick up a bottle of in-house liquor from the gift shop to continue enjoying the craft distilling experience at home.
 But a word of warning: look ELLC up on a map before setting out, for it is one of those places that deserve the appellation “hidden gem”.

-Note: East London Liquor Company launched a crowdfunding campaign to raise £750,000 to drive growth in the UK and abroad.
+Note: East London Liquor Company recently launched a crowdfunding campaign to raise £750,000 to drive growth in the UK and abroad.
 It exceeded its original target in under 24 hours and surpassed the £1 million mark in four days.

 Feature photograph courtesy East London Liquor Company